 My Agent Remembers Better Than I Do (Part 2)

-Two weeks ago, I wrote about teaching my OpenClaw agent to never repeat a mistake.
-Error logs, QMD search, heartbeat maintenance.
+Two weeks ago, I wrote about teaching my OpenClaw agent to never repeat a mistake using error logs, QMD search, and heartbeat maintenance.
 It worked.

 Then I migrated to a fresh machine and watched everything fall apart.

-Not the data.
-The files were backed up.
-What broke was subtler: the agent woke up on the new instance with all its memories intact but no idea how to use them well.
-Retrieval was noisy.
-Daily logs were bloated with duplicates.
-There was no safety net before context compaction.
-And the workspace had already started growing into an unstructured mess after just 18 days.
+The data survived; the files were backed up.
+What broke was subtler.
+The agent woke up on the new instance with all its memories intact but no idea how to use them well.
+Retrieval was noisy, the daily logs were bloated with duplicates, there was no safety net before context compaction, and after just 18 days the workspace had already grown into an unstructured mess.

 So I rebuilt the memory system from scratch.
-Not the files.
-The architecture around them.
+The files were fine; what I changed was the architecture around them.

 This is what I learned.